winash1618/winash1618/README.md

   - 👯 I’m currently a student at 42 Abu Dhabi.

-  - 🥅 2021 Goals: Explore the more and more research of c programming, web development, machine learning etc.
+  - 🥅 2021 Goals: Explore and research more on c programming, web development, machine learning etc.

   - ⚡ Fun fact: I love to code.